Baystation12/Baystation12-Lore/Planets and Systems/Skrell/Harr'qac.md

 ## History

-Skrell first found this planet about year 2300 on their research flight.
+Skrell first found this planet about the year 2300 on their research flight.
 They found a smaller planet with developed life.
 They first tried sending signals towards the planet, but when they got no response, they used their large-scale scanners and surveillance drones to search for any intelligent lifeform activity, like cities or industry.
 When they found nothing, they decided to colonise the planet, as it resembled Qerrbalak in terms of climatic conditions.

 ## Stellar system